brod4910/brod4910.github.io/_posts/2024-09-15-data-swizzling.md

 {% endcapture %}
 {% include elements/carousel.html %}

-As we swizzle row by row, we see that the accesses become favorable when writing to shared memory and accesses stay favorable for reading as well.
-The issue now is transposing becomes a bit more complex when writing the kernel but not by much as we'll see in a bit.
+As we swizzle row by row, we see that the loads become favorable as we swizzle each row; reducing the number of bank-conflicts with each swizzle.